Voronoi conjecture for five-dimensional parallelohedra: Introduction

-It should be mentioned that some sources refer to the paper of Engel \cite{Eng} for a proof of Voronoi conjecture in $\R^5$.
+It should be mentioned that some sources refer to the paper of Engel \cite{Eng}, with additional computations described in \cite{Eng00}, for a proof of Voronoi conjecture in $\R^5$.
 The main result stated in \cite{Eng} for $\R^5$ claims that ``every parallelohedron in $\R^5$ is combinatorially equivalent to a Voronoi parallelohedron''.
-We have a strong doubt that this statement, and consequently the Voronoi conjecture in $\R^5$, has a rigorous justification in \cite{Eng} as the methods used by Engel involve only zone contraction and zone extension procedures for Dirichlet-Voronoi parallelohedra of lattices represented using the cone of positive definite quadratic forms and studying faces of subcones that represent the same Delone tiling.
-These operations are equivalent to adding a segment as Minkowski sum or ``subtracting'' such segments if possible.
-However, in our opinion, the paper \cite{Eng} does not contain a proof that every parallelhedron in $\R^5$ can be obtained from some Dirichlet-Voronoi parallelohedron using the operations of zone contraction and zone extension or can be found on the boundary of a secondary cone for primitive parallelohedron.
-This means that some five-dimensional parallelohedra could be missed by computations using an implementation of Engel's algorithm.
-The final judgment on the status of Engel's paper \cite{Eng} and the results presented there is outside the scope of our work.
+We have a strong doubt that this statement, and consequently the Voronoi conjecture in $\R^5$, has a rigorous justification in \cite{Eng} even if accompanied by computational results from \cite{Eng00}.
+In our opinion the methods used by Engel involve only operations of zone contraction and zone extension for Dirichlet-Voronoi parallelohedra of lattices represented using the cone of positive definite quadratic forms and studying faces of subcones that represent the same Delone tiling and there is no justification in \cite{Eng,Eng00} that these methods can be used to obtain all five-dimensional parallelohedra.
+The completeness of classification is crucial for Engel's conclusion.
+We give more details on our interpretations of Engel's contributions to the progress in Voronoi conjecture in papers \cite{Eng,Eng00} in Appendix~\ref{sec:appendix}.